xdividr/dreamcloud-docs/source/dreamcompute/tutorials/configure-lamp-on-fedora-or-centos.rst

 How to Configure LAMP on DreamCompute running Fedora or Centos
 ==============================================================

-LAMP (Linux, Apache, MySQL, PHP) stacks are a popular way to create web service solutions that offer consistent tools and capabilities between multiple systems.
+LAMP (Linux, Apache, MySQL (we'll use mariadb instead), PHP) stacks are a popular way to create web service solutions that offer consistent tools and capabilities between multiple systems.
 DreamHost shared, VPS and dedicated hosting services are based on these same services, and you can use it for your DreamCompute instance as well.
-These instructions assume you run a Fedora- or CentOS-based system as they have their own specific configuration and file hierarchy.
+These instructions assume you run a Fedora- (19+) or CentOS-based (7+) system as they have their own specific configuration and file hierarchy.

 Installation
 ~~~~~~~~~~~~